Swetland Homestead

+The Swetland Homestead is an historic, American home that is located in Wyoming, Luzerne County, Pennsylvania.

+It was added to the National Register of Historic Places in 1978.

+History and architectural features

-Swetland Homestead is a historic home located at Wyoming, Luzerne County, Pennsylvania.
-The original section was built in 1797, and subsequently expanded between 1803 and 1813.
+The original section of this historic residence was built in 1797; it was subsequently expanded between 1803 and 1813.
 It is a 2 1/2-story, L-shaped frame structure measuring 54 ft 3 in by 88 ft 4 in.
 A four-columned portico was added in 1850.

 The Swetland Homestead is now a historic house museum that is open by appointment with the Luzerne County Historical Society.

 It was added to the National Register of Historic Places in 1978.